benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

                 0
             )
         )

+    return true
 end

 local function moveFarmTo(
     destination,
-    speedValue,
+    speed,
     stopDistance,
     coin
 )
     stopDistance =
-        stopDistance or 0.8
+        stopDistance or 0.7

     while alive
         and coinFarm.enabled
         and not replay.playing
+        and not safety.underground
         and not coinFarm.fullBagDebounce
-        and not safety.underground
         and rootPart
         and rootPart.Parent do

         if coin
-            and not coinIsAvailable(
+            and not coinAvailable(
-                coin
+                coin,
+                true
             ) then

-            return false
+            return false,
+                "gone"
         end

-        local current =
+        local position =
             rootPart.Position

         local offset =
             destination
-            - current
+            - position

         local distance =
             offset.Magnitude

+        if distance
-        if distance <= stopDistance then
+            <= stopDistance then

             setFarmPosition(
                 destination
             )